StaticPH/Userscripts/README.md

 ## Legacy Workaround Scripts

 These scripts are just simple and clumsy workarounds for behavior that no longer functions correctly in my years-old portable Chromium.
-If you've updated your browser to the current release at any point in the last 2 years, you almost certainly don't want these.
+If you've updated your browser to the current release at any point in the last few years, you almost certainly don't want these.

 ---